nim-lang/Nim/doc/manual.rst

 Rationale: It enables the efficient support of `array[char, int]` or `set[char]`.

-The `Rune` can represent any Unicode character.
+The `Rune` type can represent any Unicode character.
 `Rune` is declared in the `unicode module <unicode.html>`_.

 A character literal that does not end in ``'`` is interpreted as ``'`` if there